 Simple lifestyle changes can significantly improve mental health:

-Exercise Regularly: Physical activity releases endorphins, improving mood and reducing stress.
+Engage in regular exercise: Physical activity boosts endorphins, enhancing mood and relieving stress.

 Balanced Diet: Nutrient-rich foods support brain health.